victoriaolanipekun/SEI56-Project-3/README.md

       .delete(deleteDrink)

 ```
-To retrive data from the database, each of these defined endpoints relies on a separate function in the files in our `Controllers` folder
+To retrive data from the database, each of these defined endpoints relies on a separate function in the files in our `Controllers` folder.
 <h4>Controllers</h4>

-* We implemented functions that will enable access to the collection
+* We implemented functions that will enable access to the collection.
 * We implemented specific functions to access all of the data in the database or to find a specific drink by ID.
 * The controller holds functionality to add new drinks, edit and delete them.
 * The example below shows the process of adding a new drink to the database by a registered owner identified by `req.currentUser._id `, using the create method.